Batmobile: Batman Beyond

 A new flying Batmobile design appears in Batman Beyond used by the new Batman (Terry McGinnis).
 This version of the vehicle made multiple appearances in the future of the DC Universe as flying cars were shown as commonplace technology in this future.
 This design is a radical departure from the usual style of Batmobiles, as they usually have a bat motif, from a bat faceplate on the grille to tail fins resembling bat wings.

 This version of the Batmobile is a simple sleek pod with sharp angles and rounded sides.
 Its interior is a red illuminated single-person cockpit, with computer circuitry and displays visible all around.
 It is armed with guided immobilizer missiles and grappling cables.
 Being a "single-seat" by design, it was never meant to carry two people, as shown when Terry's friend Maxine was once sitting behind the seat to great discomfort.
 According to Bruce, the vehicle's top speed is Mach 3; however, Terry has never piloted the vehicle at those speeds through Gotham City.
 It features a drop-down hatch; this allows Terry swift exit/entrance from underneath without having to park the vehicle and get out, allowing him to literally get the drop on his opponents.
-Like Terry's batsuit the Batmobile features a camouflage system rendering it invisible; however, another system consisting of a holographic projector disguises it as a simple garbage dumpster or random car to keep away prying eyes and potential vandals.
+Like Terry's batsuit the Batmobile features a camouflage system rendering it invisible; a holographic projector can disguise it as an ordinary car to keep away prying eyes and potential vandals.
 The vehicle has built-in digital recorders and cameras for collecting audio and visual evidence.